 ‘Just go for it.
 What have you got to lose?
 If you’re able to do an Access to HE course or a course online through distance learning, you still have the opportunity to work and can balance your studies with your everyday life.
 Your life needn’t change much, but your goals and ambitions will.
 Making the decision to complete an Access to HE course has got me exactly where I needed to be and it’s the best jump I’ve ever made.’

-For those who are inspired reading Lisa’s story or inspired by the health heroes of today, consider taking an Access to HE course online.
+For those who are inspired by reading Lisa’s story or inspired by the health heroes of today, consider taking an Access to Higher Education course online.
 You can balance your studies with your job and can be at university studying something you’ve always dreamed of.
 On the path to becoming a nurse or midwife!

 Use the search box below to find your course.